• Skip to primary navigation

 Notes

 • This is a pale cookie.
-During the last minute or so, turn on the broiler to give these cookies a touch of color… make sure to keep an eye on them as they can easily burn.
+During the last minute or so, you can turn on the broiler to give these cookies a touch of color… make sure to keep an eye on them as they can easily burn.

 Can I freeze these cookies?
 Yes, place them in a freezer bag or airtight container and freeze.
 They will keep for about 3 months.
 They thaw quickly at room temperature.